sparqs currently has a team of seven staff members plus one external consultant, all based in our office in Edinburgh, shared with NUS Scotland.

 Megan is the sparqs contact for the following institutions:

-Development Consultant: Justin Walker (he/him)
+Development Consultant: Chase Greenfield (he/him)

 Mobile: 07880 192722

-Justin is the sparqs contact for the following institutions:
+Shona is the sparqs contact for the following institutions:

 Business Manager: Nicola Cameron (nee McIntosh) (she/her)